-The purpose of this document is to provide C-Level executives and purchasing teams with a summary on the value of Exadata and why it remains the de facto platform of choice for mission critical Oracle database deployments.
+The purpose of this document is to provide C-Level executives and purchasing teams with a summary of the value of Exadata and why it remains the de-facto platform of choice for mission-critical Oracle database deployments.

 DSP-Explorer is the leading Oracle practice in the UK that specialises in Oracle technologies such as databases, applications and low code development.
-We’ve deployed thousands of databases, manage hundreds on Exadata migrations and provide expertise and support to our customers to maximise the value they derive from Exadata; both on premise and in Oracle Cloud.
+We’ve deployed thousands of databases, manage hundreds of Exadata migrations and provide expertise and support to our customers to maximise the value they derive from Exadata; both on-premise and in Oracle Cloud.

 Exadata is a hardware appliance developed by Oracle that is uniquely specialised in running Oracle databases.

 Back in 2008, Oracle’s objective was to build an appliance consisting of compute, networking and storage infrastructure engineered together with Oracle’s own software to rival over converged infrastructure systems that were entering the market at the same time.
 Exadata was the result and was initially designed for data warehousing workloads.
 Optimisations soon followed and the next version itegration opened up the use cases for transactional (OLTP) workloads too.
 Over the next decade, Exadata has been adopted by 9 out of the top 10 global banks and insurers, all of the top 10 global telecoms providers use Exadata and 9 of the top 10 retailers do too.
 86% of the Fortune Global 100 use Exadata.